 - sensitivity to touch or dislike of loud noises

 Associated medical concerns

-Children with Fragile X can have other medical concerns like:
+Children with Fragile X syndrome can have other medical concerns like:

 If your child has these problems, your paediatrician can diagnose them and help you find ways to manage them in everyday life.